SonarSource/sonarqube-quality-gate-action/README.md

       # Optionally you can use the output from the Quality Gate in another step.
       # The possible outputs of the `quality-gate-status` variable are `PASSED`, `WARN` or `FAILED`.
-      - name: "Example show SonarQube Server Quality Gate Status value"
+      - name: "Example show SonarQube Quality Gate Status value"
         run: echo "The Quality Gate status is ${{ steps.sonarqube-quality-gate-check.outputs.quality-gate-status }}"
 ```

 Make sure to set up `pollingTimeoutSec` property in your step, to avoid wasting action minutes per month (see above example).
 If not provided, the default value of 300s is applied.

-When using this action with [sonarsource/sonarqube-scan](https://github.com/SonarSource/sonarqube-scan-action) action or with [C/C++ code analysis](https://docs.sonarqube.org/latest/analysis/languages/cfamily/) you don't have to provide `scanMetadataReportFile` input, otherwise you should alter the location of it.
+When using this action with [sonarsource/sonarqube-scan](https://github.com/SonarSource/sonarqube-scan-action) action or with [C/C++ code analysis](https://docs.sonarsource.com/sonarqube-server/latest/analyzing-source-code/languages/c-family/overview/) (available only for SonarQube Server) you don't have to provide `scanMetadataReportFile` input, otherwise you should alter the location of it.

 Typically, report metadata file for different scanners can vary and can be located in: